paepcke/propublica_html_cleaner/README.md

 `src/cleaner/clean_propublica_export.py /tmp/fbpac-ads-en-US.csv`

+where /tmp/fbpac-ads-en-US.csv is the exported Facebook ads file from Propublica.

 Use the `-h/--help` switches for more options.
 The options include the ability to separately specify the destination of each output file, and to limit the number of processed rows.

 <h4>Example for message texts output file:</h4>